|Nutrition Facts (per serving)|

 2 ounces sliced white mushrooms

-Place a large ovenproof casserole over medium heat.
+Preheat oven to 325 F. Place a large ovenproof casserole over medium heat.
 Add oil and sear brisket, turning until all sides have been seared and are lightly browned.
-Remove the brisket and keep to one side.
+Remove brisket and set aside.

-Lightly crush the garlic with the back of a knife and add to the casserole dish.
-Add the brisket, beef stock, and bay leaves.
-Bring to the boil stirring constantly.
-Once boiling cover with a lid and put into the preheated oven.
-Cook for 15 minutes then reduce to 275 F/135 C/Gas 1.
-Cook for 3.5 to 4 hours or until the brisket is cooked right through and tender.
+Cook for 15 minutes, then reduce to 275 F. Cook for 3 1/2 to 4 hours or until brisket is cooked through and tender.
 Check from time to time to make sure liquid isn't drying up.
-Lower the temperature and add a little boiling water if it is reducing too quickly.
+If so, lower temperature and add a little boiling water.

-Take the casserole dish from the oven, put the brisket on a carving board and cover with foil to keep warm.
-Add the parsley and the mushrooms to the casserole dish.
+Take casserole dish from oven, put brisket on a carving board and cover with foil to keep warm.
+Add parsley and mushrooms to casserole dish.
 Raise heat and bring gravy to boil, reduce to a simmer, and cook for 5 minutes.
 Taste and adjust seasoning with salt and freshly ground black pepper.